Cdevenish/keeleR/README.md

 # keeleR

-KeeleR is package for R tutorials.
+KeeleR is package for R tutorials for Keele University modules.

 ## Installation